JHESSLER11/Hessler-React-Portfolio/README.md

   # Hess React Portfolio

   ## Project Description
-  The website displays my skills as a full stack developer on a profile page where a user can vist the repositroy of each porject.
+  The website displays my skills as a full stack developer on a profile page where a user can vist the repositroy of each porject included on the page.
 A user can contact me through the contact page and a user can download my latest resume.
 A list of proficiencies are also shown on the resume page.
 An about me section will come up when the page is loaded so a user can get to know me better.

   ## Table of Contents
   - [Instillation](#Instillation-Requirements)